swilgosz/hanamimastery/data/episodes/7-untangle-your-app-with-dry-monads.md

 > Please keep in mind that this statement was made before even Hanami 2-alpha versions had been officially released.

-I'll post this article in the description of the video so it'll be the first thing you'll see when you open it up.

-The important part was, that rewriting my [Hanami application](/episodes/1-creating-hanami-application) to Rails took me less than a day - and I was able to do so, because of how I and my team tend to structure code in our web applications for the recent years.
+The important part was, that **rewriting my [Hanami application](/episodes/1-creating-hanami-application) to Rails took me less than a day** - and I was able to do so, because of how I and my team tend to structure code in our web applications for the recent years.

 Then I've gone through this [great article about using Service Objects](https://www.honeybadger.io/blog/refactor-ruby-rails-service-object/) in Rails applications and It plucked my heartstring.
 At first, I thought: Another article about Service objects, **which I personally HATE**.

-But almost instantly, a second thought came to my mind, revealing, that I am actually a super fan of service objects.
+But almost instantly, a second thought came to my mind, revealing, that **I am actually a super fan of service objects**.
 I just only don't name them this way, I use more abstractions and extract dependencies out for better clarity.

 So in this episode, I'll show you **my version of service objects** that allowed me to replace one ruby web framework with another in a complete service in less than a day.

 > **A little disclaimer here**.
 This was a very small API-only service.

 In the next couple of minutes, I'll go through refactoring the onboarding endpoint to the structure we use in our microservices.
-Maybe it'll inspire you to improve your codebases and If it will, please send me your ideas so I can learn from!
+Maybe it'll inspire you to improve your codebases **and If it will, please send me your ideas so I can learn from!**

 Enjoy!

-## Why do we need service objects?
+### Why do we need service objects?

-I have here a [simple Rails API application](https://github.com/hanamimastery/episodes/tree/main/007), with a single endpoint, that allows me to register only a single user.
+I have here a [simple Rails API application](https://github.com/hanamimastery/episodes/tree/main/007), with a single endpoint, that **allows me to register only a single user**.
 I did simplify it for this video but wanted to implement a few hidden functionalities, so it is enough to visualize the benefits of the refactoring.

 ![List of onboarding error responses](/images/episodes/7/list-of-errorrs-for-onboarding.png)

-Just please keep in mind, that the more complex the problem your application solves is, and the bigger your project grows, this technique will give you more and more benefits.
+> Just please keep in mind, that the more complex the problem your application solves is, and the bigger your project grows, this technique will give you more and more benefits.

-I've tested it in small microservices but also in big monolithic applications with hundreds of endpoints available.
+I've tested it in small microservices **but also in big monolithic applications** with hundreds of endpoints available.

+#### Rails controllers do too much

 So I have this single endpoint that creates a user and you may think it's the only thing it does **but is it really**?